llcuong/ocr/README.md

 Step 3: upload image to extract <br>
 #kill the terminal and re-run each new time running <br>
 #Check out the demo: https://youtu.be/euKi_IHxaRM <br>
+#To run Flaskapp on your computer make sure changed the path in "setting.py" to your own path.